BestTimesToVisit.com Logo

 Metro (Metropolitana)

 Tip:Purchase tickets from authorized vendors before boarding to avoid fines.
-During peak hours (7-9 am and 6-8 pm), expect crowds.
-Download the ATAC Roma app for route planning and real-time updates.
+Download the ATAC app for real-time updates and route planning.
+During rush hour (7-9 am and 6-8 pm), expect crowds.

 Tip:Validate your ticket immediately upon boarding.
-Be prepared for delays, especially during peak hours.
-Use the ATAC Roma app for real-time tracking and planning your route.
-Avoid carrying large bags as space is limited.
+Be aware of pickpockets, especially on crowded buses.
+Use the ATAC app for real-time tracking and plan your route in advance.

-Taxis are readily available but can be expensive, especially during peak hours or for longer distances.
-They are convenient for shorter trips or when carrying luggage.
+Taxis are readily available, but can be expensive, especially during peak hours or for longer distances.
+Always confirm the fare before starting your journey.

 Electric Scooters

-Scooter-sharing services like Lime and Bird are popular for short-distance travel within the city center.
-They are a fun and convenient way to explore, but be mindful of traffic laws.
+Scooter-sharing services like Lime and Bird are popular for short distances.
+They're a fun way to navigate the city, but be aware of traffic laws and pedestrian areas.

 Similar Destinations